Wursthub/fabulous-mahogany-01ad3/src/pages/index.md

       - title: High-Tech
         content: >
           Science is just a tool-set to understand the world.
-Putting it to practice to make the world a better place whilst inspiring others to do the same is extremely motivating.
+Putting it to practice to make the world a better place while inspiring others to do the same is extremely motivating.
       - title: Music
         content: >
           I spent most of the teens in rehearsal rooms playing drums and piano.